ably-labs/sms-in-the-browser/README.md

 }
 ```

-We're going to move back to the app for now, but we'll come back to this function at the end once our app is deployed to `Vercel` and our function has a `public url`.
+We're going to move back to the app for now, but we'll come back to this function at the end once the app is deployed to `Vercel` and your function has a `public url`.

 ## Reacting to SMS Messages with the SmsComponent

 Pages in `Next.js` are React components, so the `pages/index.js` home page is the React component that contains the page layout.

-This is the default page generated by `create-next-app`; we'll add our components to this - the app logic is contained inside `SmsComponent.jsx`.
+This is the default page generated by `create-next-app`; you'll add your component to this - the app logic is contained inside `SmsComponent.jsx`.

-Start off by referencing the imports we'll need at the top of the file:
+Start off by referencing the imports you'll need at the top of the file:

 ```jsx
 import React, { useEffect, useState } from 'react';